Created by a Fire Battalion Chief with 33 years of fire service experience.

 Read that page before your test date.

-The BFD oral board rewards candidates who understand how panels think — not candidates who memorize answers.
-Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Bakersfield Fire Department panels are evaluating before you walk in that room.
+The oral board rewards candidates who understand how panels think — not candidates who memorize answers.
+Preparation means understanding the scoring criteria, practicing structured responses, and knowing what Fire Department panels are evaluating before you walk in that room.

 Created by a Fire Battalion Chief with 33 years of fire service experience.